ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--workers`: Number of local cores to use.
 If running `toil` in singleMachine mode, care must be taken with this value.

-`--no-wiggle-hints`: Incorporate wiggle hints.
+`--no-wiggle-hints`: Do not incorporate wiggle hints.
 These are hints based on expression and not splice junctions, but should be removed if the underlying RNA-seq are either noisy or not poly-A enriched.

 ##Toil